 3.2 Using Sender Policy Framework (SPF) While Sending Outgoing Mail from Mendix

-When using Mendix mail servers and a sender address in a domain that has a restrictive SPF policy configured, you may encounter email delivery issues when the outgoing email servers from Mendix are not listed in the SPF record of that domain name.
+When using Mendix mail servers and a sender address in a domain that has a restrictive SPF policy configured, you may encounter email delivery issues.
+This happens when the outgoing email servers from Mendix are not listed in the SPF record of that domain name.

-include:_spf.mendix.cominto the policy rule.
-By using this technique, your SPF configuration will always automatically be kept up to date.
+include:_spf.mendix.cominto the policy rule for the SPF settings for the domain of the sender address.
+By using this technique, your SPF configuration will always be kept up to date automatically.

-- Do not directly use hard coded low level infrastructure details like IP addresses of mail servers.
+Do not use hard coded low level infrastructure details like IP addresses of mail servers.
 These addresses are subject to change whenever Mendix is doing upgrades and maintenance.

 4 Sender and Recipient Address Requirements

-- Always use a sender address which is an existing address on which you are able to receive mail.
-If using a non-existing address as sender address, you will not get (bounce) error messages which might be generated when mail delivery fails half way.
+Always use a sender address which is an existing address on which you are able to receive mail.
+If you use a non-existent address as the sender address, you will not get (bounce) error messages which might be generated when mail delivery fails half way.